fireflysemantics/slice/README.md

 This is a lightweight minimal API built on top of `RxJS` for creating central updates / `Observable` notifcations for Javascript applications.

-It offers to types of observable stores for your data:
+It offers two types of observable stores for your data:
 - Entity stores for structured entity like data (Customer, Product, User, ...)
 - Object store (Key value store) for unstructured data